WulfGamesYT/MultiDatabasePDO/README.md

 The way the `generateRandomID()` function works is that it will:
 1. Generate a random string of desired length.
 2. Perform a SELECT query on all tables to see if the random string is there in the specified column.
-3. If it found a value (or multiple) then go back to step 1, else continue.
+3. If any rows exist with the value of the random string in the specified column go back to step 1, else continue.
 4. Return the random string.

 ## Have Questions?